raif-s-naffah/xapi-rs/doc/DATA_README.md

 The xAPI describes (and relies) on a concept of _Equivalence_ that determines if two instances of the same Data Type (say [Statement]s) are equal.
 That _Equivalence_ is **different** from _Equality_ introduced earlier.
 So it's possible to have two [Statement]s that have different `hash`[^12] values yet are _equivalent_.
 Note though that if two [Statement]s (and more generally two instances of the same Data Type) are **equal** then they're also **equivalent**.
 In other words, _Equality_ implies _Equivalence_ but not the other way around.

-To satisfy _Equivalence_ between instances of a Data Type i intoroduce a Trait named [Fingerprint].
+To satisfy _Equivalence_ between instances of a Data Type i introduce a Trait named [Fingerprint].
 The _required_ function of this Trait; i.e. [`fingerprint()`][crate::Fingerprint#fingerprint], is used to test for _Equivalence_ between two instances of the same Data Type.

 For most xAPI Data Types, both the `hash` and `fingerprint` functions yield the same result.
 When they differ the _Equivalence_ only considers properties the xAPI standard qualifies as **_preserving immutability requirements_**, for example for [Statement]s those are...

 * [Actor], except the ordering of Group members,
 * [Verb], except for `display` property,
 * [Object][107],
-* Duration, excluding precisions beyond 0.01 second.
+* Duration, excluding precision beyond 0.01 second.

 Note though that even when they yield the same result, the implementations take into consideration the following constraints --and hence apply the required conversions before the test for equality...